-The CBN Group's Liquidity Risk Management Strategy is to hold sufficient resources of high quality liquid assets and other potential sources of liquidity that it can comply with all regulatory liquidity requirements, and ensure survival of internal liquidity stress scenarios.
+The CBN Group's Liquidity Risk Management Strategy is to hold sufficient resources of high-quality liquid assets and other potential sources of liquidity that it can comply with all regulatory liquidity requirements, and ensure survival of internal liquidity stress scenarios.
 The objective of Liquidity Risk Management Strategy is to maintain a very liquid balance sheet by applying appropriate maturity transformation limits and following an investment strategy aligned to the liquidity of the liabilities.
 Active monitoring of key regulatory and internal limits and ratios is in place.
 Management of Liquidity Risk ensures the CBN Group remains fully flexible in the event of sudden changes in the liabilities side of the balance sheet.
 The liquidity risk management systems put in place are adequate with regard to the institution's profile and strategy.

 The Bank maintains a contingency funding plan as a series of actions it could perform to increase available liquidity.
 Given the business model with large balances held overnight, there is less need for this, but actions including ceasing maturity transformation could realise large increases in overnight liquidity in a short timeframe.
 The actions are identified alongside its Recovery Plan process and are considered in the ILAAP.
+The Bank's subsidiary operates on a standalone basis and maintains a comparable Liquidity Risk Management Framework to CBN Group.